Welcome to Our Blog

 The three towns surrounding the lake began working together in 2012 through their Tri-Town Committee on shared Lake Fairlee issues including the dam.
-They are planning to rebuild the existing dam in the summer of 2015.
-In May of 2015 voters in each town approved a bond issue that will allow construction to proceed.
+In May of 2015 voters in each town approved a bond issue that allowed construction to proceed.
 In June of 2016 construction began.
-You can read out posts on the dam here or visit the Commtitee’s website at lakefairleedam.info to find more information about the dam and the process leading to its repair.
+You can read out posts on the dam HERE or click HERE to see chronological photos depicting the construction process.

 If you are looking for a particular topic, check the subject categories down to the right.
 If you just want to browse, here are some representative entries.